bkoz/roadshow/08-codechanges.md

 ###** Using GitHub Web Hooks **

-Webhooks from github will not work with the CDK because its IP address (and API server) are not routable to github.com.
+Webhooks from github will not work with the CDK because its IP address (and API server) are not routable from github.com.

 To simulate a web hook: